buildo/retro/docs/toctoc/guides/token-based-recovery-flow.md

 title: Token-based Recovery Flow
 ---

-This flow allows to implement the password recovery functionality of a web application.
+This flow allows to implement the password reset functionality of a web application.

 ## Authentication domains